Joly Talukder: Early life and education

-Career
+Trade union career

-From July 28, 2014, Talukder took part in a hunger strike of 1,600 Tuba Group garment workers in Badda Thana, who had occupied their factory in protest against the repeated non-payment of wages by the factory owner.
-When police dispersed the protest on August 7 using tear gas and rubber bullets, they detained Talukder together with Mushrefa Mishu, leader of the Garment Workers Unity Forum.
-Both were released on the same day.
+From 28 July 2014, Talukder took part in a hunger strike by about 1,600 Tuba Group garment workers in Badda Thana, Dhaka, who had occupied their factory over unpaid wages.
+When police dispersed the protest on 7 August using tear gas and rubber bullets, they detained Talukder together with Mushrefa Mishu, leader of the Garment Workers Unity Forum; both were released the same day.

-Talukder was elected as GWTUC's general secretary in 2017.
-At the same conference, Montu Ghosh was elected as president.
-Talukder is the union's first female general secretary.
+Talukder was elected general secretary of GWTUC in 2017 at the centre's 7th national conference; Montu Ghosh was elected president.
+She was the union's first female general secretary.
+By the mid-2020s she was identified in international reporting as a vice president of GWTUC.

-In April 2018, Talukder and five other GWTUC leaders were arrested based on charges of the Bangladesh Garment Manufacturers and Exporters Association.
-The factory owner's association, following an attack on workers and trade union representatives, had alleged that the workers were attempting to murder its representatives.
-Talukder was held in solitary confinement.
-The arrests provoked outrage in Bangladesh and abroad, with the Clean Clothes Campaign and German union ver.di calling for the prisoners' release.
-All the detained were released on April 5 on interim bail.
+In April 2018, Talukder and other GWTUC leaders were arrested on charges filed by the Bangladesh Garment Manufacturers and Exporters Association (BGMEA).
+She was held in solitary confinement.
+The arrests drew domestic and international protest, including from the Clean Clothes Campaign and the German union ver.di.
+The detained leaders were released on interim bail on 5 April 2018.